The Solution

 Of course, the benefits of digital over physical books are available to schools now: they are free to spend their budget (if there is any) on ebooks and audio books rather than physical books.

 But this misses a crucial point: if centralised, digital offers the potential for huge efficiency savings.
 Because digital books are not tied to a location, a digital book not being read in a school in Hull can be picked up and read in a school in Liverpool.
 Sharing books across space means fewer books sitting unread on shelves, and that means a lower cost per read.
+A central children’s library of digital books accessible to all is more efficient than multiple individual school digital libraries.
+Moreover, a national resource has the added advantage that it gives all children equal access to books, making the biggest difference to those children who are currently the least well served.